 The Office of Student Financial Aid participates in several low-interest, long-term loans sponsored by federal and state programs.
 Applicants for all loans must complete the Free Application for Federal Student Aid (FAFSA) as part of the application process.
 Federal Direct and State loans are administered in adherence with accepted business practices in an effort to provide borrowers with an educational experience in personal finances as well as to ensure the continuance of existing loan funds through prompt repayment.
-Loan funds administered by the university vary somewhat in program qualifications requirements, amounts that may be borrowed and terms of repayment.
+Loan funds administered by the university vary in program qualifications requirements, amounts that may be borrowed and terms of repayment.
 Specific details concerning each loan fund, including the rights and responsibilities of a borrower and the repayment schedule, may be obtained from the Office of Student Financial Aid.

 The personnel in the Office of Student Financial Aid are available as financial advisors to all students, regardless of their ability to borrow from one of the student loan fund programs.
-Through interviews and realistic examination of expenses and income, students often discover that borrowing is only one of the possible solutions to financial problems.
+Through interviews and realistic examination of expenses and income, students often discover that borrowing is only one of the possible solutions to financial hardships.

-General requirements stipulate that the student must have a valid FAFSA on record with the intended institution, must be accepted into a degree seeking program, must not be defaulted on any student loan, must not owe a refund on any grant previously received, and must complete loan requirements such as but not limited to, Loan Entrance Counseling and a Master Promissory Note, before receiving their first disbursement.
+General requirements stipulate that the student must have a valid FAFSA on record with the intended institution, must be accepted into a degree seeking program, must not be defaulted on any student loan, must not owe a refund on any grant previously received, and must complete loan requirements such as but not limited to; Student Loan Acknowledgment, Loan Entrance Counseling, and a Master Promissory Note, before receiving their first disbursement.
 If a continuing student, the student must meet the previously listed criteria as well as, be maintaining satisfactory academic progress.
 All students loan recipients must enroll in at least half time status to be awarded any student loan.
 If, at any point, the student's enrollment status falls below half-time, the student withdraws or graduates from the university, the student must complete a Loan Exit Counseling session.
 All loan requirements must be completed via www.studentaid.gov.
 Late registration will results in delayed financial aid disbursement.

 Federal Direct Student Loan Program (Subsidized/Unsubsidized)